Kameron-Seals/Favorite-starter-pokemon-/README.md

 5. ~~Improve logic for displaying the top 3 Pokémon in a more organized manner.~~
 6. ~~Integrate the top 3 display into the same stylesheet format as the form and legend.~~
 7. Continue developing this project as a stepping stone for tackling larger scopes of work.
+8. Add sprites next to options on index page

 ## Technologies Used